MartinStamenkovski/PrefsManager/README.md

 **Note:**
  Your classes should conform to Parcelable or Serialazable

- If you use parcelable in Kotlin you will need to add the experimental feature in the application build.gralde file
+ If you use parcelable in Kotlin you will need to add the experimental feature in the application build.gradle file
  ```gradle
  androidExtensions {
    experimental = true